My wife loves Lord of the Rings. I can take it or leave it, to be honest.

 Well, the simple answer is to use a Non-Disclosure Agreement (“NDA”).

-So, keep your commercial information secret, keep it safe, it’s very precious after all.
+So, keep your commercial information secret to keep it safe.
+It’s very precious after all.

 We’ll start with a no obligation chat where we’ll get to know you and understand your current challenges.